 Proxy groups are used for load-balancing among several proxies of equal priority.
 Starting with the first group, one proxy within a group is selected at random.
-By default, this randomly selected proxy will used for all requests.
-If proxy sharding is enabled, then the proxy is instead selected on a per-request basis to distribute the requests across all proxies within the current group.

-If a proxy fails, CernVM-FS automatically switches to another proxy from the current group.
+If it fails, CernVM-FS automatically switches to another proxy from the current group.
 If all proxies in a group have failed, CernVM-FS switches to the next proxy group.
 After probing the last proxy group in the chain, the first is probed again.
 To avoid endless loops, for each file download the number of switches is limited by the total number of proxies.

-Proxies within the same group are separated by a pipe character |, while groups are separated from each other by a semicolon character ;.
+Proxies within the same group are separated by a pipe character |, while groups are separated from each other by a semicolon character; \(^1\).
 Note that it is possible for a proxy group to consist of only one proxy.
 In the case of proxies that use a DNS round-robin entry, wherein a single host name resolves to multiple IP addresses, CVMFS automatically internally transforms the name into a load-balanced group, so you should use the host name and a semicolon.
 In order to limit the number of individual proxy servers used in a round-robin DNS entry, set CVMFS\MAX\IPADDR\PER\PROXY.
 This can also limit the perceived "hang duration" while CernVM-FS performs fail-overs.